Stitch Money

-Stitch is a fintech company operating in Africa, one of the biggest in open banking sphere.
+Stitch is a South African payment gateway and payments infrastructure business that provides open access to multiple payments solutions, primarily for enterprise businesses.
 The company's headquarters are located in Cape Town, South Africa.

 History

 In 2019, Stitch was founded in Cape Town, South Africa as Stitch Money.

-In February 2021, Stitch raised $4 million in seed funding.
-The firm was initially focused on enabling businesses to access user financial accounts to view financial data.
+In February 2021, Stitch emerged from stealth, having raised $4 million in seed funding.
+The initial focus of Stitch was on enabling businesses to access user financial accounts to view financial data.

 In April 2021, the company began piloting its first payments product – Pay-ins.

-In October 2021, the company raised a $2 million seed extension and announced expansion into Nigeria.
+In October 2021, the company raised a $2 million seed extension.